executaball/FlexEdit/docs/index.md

 ![](http://i.imgur.com/uMRaY3W.jpg)

 # [](#Changelog)Changelog
+>10/9/2017 - v2.1.3 -> Updated for September 2017 release of Flexible Survival.
+Added new, clearer annotations.
+Multiple Bug fixes.
+New infection list.

+>6/4/2017 - v2.1.2 -> Finished annotations and variable naming for all 3 saveword parts.
+Bug fixes and legacy code cleanup.
+First release version.
+(Can be installed via autoupdater starting from v2.1.1-beta)

+>6/4/2017 - v2.1.1 beta -> Implemented updater, settings screen, and automatic backups on save to file.
+Raw variable edits, backup file creation, and autoupdates can all now be configured in the settings screen.

 >5/28/2017 - v2.0.16 beta -> Fixed a potential bug that blocked app startup, preparations for autoupdater (not yet included)